Hollywood Anti-Nazi League: Activities

 The League inaugurated its founding with a huge party at the Shrine Auditorium in Los Angeles in October 1936.
 In attendance were Irving Berlin, and Gale Sondergaard.
 Los Angeles mayor Frank Shaw gave a speech, as did Eddie Cantor who, perhaps having had let his passion get the better of him, claimed that Nazi agents had tried to prevent his attendance.
 Dorothy Parker spoke as well.

 The HANL published a weekly newspaper, the Hollywood Anti-Nazi News, beginning in October 1936 and another journal, Hollywood Now.
-By 1937 the League was running two radio programs on Los Angeles station KFWB, mostly scripted by Donald Stewart and Herbert Biberman.
+By 1937, the League was running two radio programs on Los Angeles station KFWB, mostly scripted by Donald Stewart and Herbert Biberman.
 It had local sections in Silver Lake, Hollywood, Beverly Hills, and other neighborhoods around Los Angeles County.

 Among these other activities, the League sponsored a variety of dinners, lectures, and rallies.
 The HANL also organized boycotts of German products and picketed meetings of the Los Angeles chapter of the German American Bund.

 The HANL also publicized visits of prominent fascists to Los Angeles in order to shame their hosts, including Vittorio Mussolini, son of the Italian dictator Benito Mussolini.
 Mussolini was visiting Los Angeles in order to study film-making.
 The morning of his arrival, September 25, 1937, the HANL ran ads in Hollywood trade papers but did not hold protests at the airport.
 Mussolini stayed with producer Hal Roach during his time in Hollywood.

-The League also protested Nazi film-maker Leni Riefenstahl's visit to Hollywood at the invitation of Walt Disney in November 1938.
-The HANL again took out ads in Hollywood trade papers calling on the industry to "close its doors to all Nazi agents."
+The League also protested Nazi filmmaker Leni Riefenstahl's visit to Hollywood in November 1938.
+The HANL again took out ads in Hollywood trade papers calling on the industry to "close its doors to all Nazi agents".
 The admonition was somewhat successful, and Riefenstahl issued a statement about the advertisement saying that she was surprised that the League had attacked her personally and that she was not an agent of the Nazi government.
-Riefenstahl, interviewed in France after her three-month trip to America, said that she had "received everywhere lustrous reception except Hollywood where she was only received by Walt Disney, but was otherwise boycotted at the instigation of the Anti Nazi League."
+Riefenstahl, interviewed in France after her three-month trip to America, said that she had "received everywhere lustrous reception except Hollywood where she was only received by Walt Disney, but was otherwise boycotted at the instigation of the Anti Nazi League".

 The League also attempted to convince the studios to produce an anti-Nazi film, but they were hindered in their efforts because the Motion Picture Production Code decreed that movies should be apolitical.
-They also accused the studios of changing the ending of The Road Back, a film by James Whale based on a novel of the same name by Erich Maria Remarque, in order to "'glorify' Hitler."
+They also accused the studios of changing the ending of The Road Back, a film by James Whale based on a novel of the same name by Erich Maria Remarque, in order to "'glorify' Hitler".